Updated May 8, 2023

 In cell B4, the future value will take place.
-The value which Mr. Sandeep wants as a lumpsum amount at the time of his retirement.
+The value which Mr. Sandeep wants is a lumpsum amount at the time of his retirement.

 In cell B5, start typing the NPER Formula.

-Put B1/12 as a first argument under NPER Formula.
-As the given rate of interest is per annum, you need to divide it by 12 in order to get a monthly rate of interest (because Mr. Sandeep is paying installment monthly).
+Put B1/12 as the first argument under NPER Formula.
+As the given interest rate is per annum, you need to divide it by 12 to get a monthly interest rate (because Mr. Sandeep is paying installments monthly).

-Mention -B2 as next argument in this formula.
-As the value 5,000 is going to be debited from Mr. Sandeep’s account (outgoing amount), we need to mention the negative sign for the same.
+Mention -B2 as the next argument in this formula.
+As the value of 5,000 will be debited from Mr. Sandeep’s account (outgoing amount), we need to mention the negative sign.

-Next argument would be the Present Value of the Investment which is in cell B3.
+The next argument would be the Present Value of the Investment in cell B3.

-Lastly, mention B4 as an argument that represents the Future Value of Investment.
+Lastly, mention B4 as an argument representing the Future Value of Investment.

-Press the Enter key and you will get the value of the number of months, Mr. Sandeep has to make an investment in order to get 20,00,000 as a final amount when he retires.
+Press the Enter key, and you will get the number of months’ value; Mr. Sandeep has to make an investment to get 20,00,000 as a final amount when he retires.

 Things to Remember About NPER in Excel

-- Rate of interest should be homogeneous throughout the period.
-For example, in the above examples, we have divided the yearly interest rate by 12 to make it homogeneous through the year for each month.
+- The rate of interest should be homogeneous throughout the period.
+For example, in the above examples, we have divided the yearly interest rate by 12 to make each month homogeneous throughout the year.

-- The payments which are outgoing, all need to be considered as debts and marked as negative payments.
+- The outgoing payments need to be considered debts and marked as negative payments.

-- #VALUE! error occurs when one of the required arguments from the formula is non-numeric.
+- #VALUE!
+The error occurs when one of the required arguments from the formula is non-numeric.

 This is a guide to NPER in Excel.
-Here we discuss how to use NPER in Excel along with practical examples and downloadable excel template.
+Here we discuss how to use NPER in Excel, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles –